vlad-saling/vue-sessions/session_01/README.md

 ## Computed properties

-For properties that doesn't have to store in data model.
+For properties that doesn't have to be store in data model.
 Much like Excel operations on top of table.

 ```HTML
 <div id="app">